Paris Region: an International Golfing Destination

 Lord of the greens, at the Golf National

 The Golf National, designed by the architect Hubert Chesneau, has been the site of the French Open since 1991.
-After the 2018 Ryder Cup, the French Golf Federation is preparing to host the World Amateur Team Golf Championships from 24 August to 3 September 2022.
+After the 2018 Ryder Cup, the French Golf Federation hosted the World Amateur Team Golf Championships in September 2022.
 It was here, on its three 9- and 18-hole circuits, that the greatest moments in French golfing history unfurled.
 Walk in the footsteps of champions as you tackle the Albatros course, whose narrow, undulating fairways have challenged some of the world’s top golfers.

 Perpetuating these lofty heights, next head to the Château de Versailles, 1-day Pass in hand, to (re)discover the Sun King’s dazzling estate.
 Finally, still aiming high, don’t forget to stop off at the One Nation Paris, reachable by shuttle bus from Versailles, where you can enjoy top designer shopping at outlet prices.